symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 ## Roadmap

+* Support the same features as the Database Synchroniser extension: a single db_sync.sql file that logs all queries for manual propagating changes to other instances.

 * Aggregate all queries and save them to a single file (using JSON or XML serialization)

 * Add automatic backup of current database before executing CDI queries using https://github.com/nils-werner/dump_db